Super-diffusion and crossover from diffusive to anomalous transport in a one-dimensional system: Study in open system set-up and crossover from diffusive to anomalous transport

 which imply $\tilde{h}_{i=0}=0,~\tilde{h}_{i=N+1}=0$ and $\tilde{e}_{i=0}=\frac{T_L-T_R}{4},~\tilde{e}_{i=N+1}=\frac{T_R-T_L}{4}$.
 To evaluate the kernel $\mathcal{M}_{i,\ell}$ given in Eq.~\eqref{mcalM_ob-1}, one needs to solve the Green's function equation \eqref{green} with absorbing boundary conditions $G_{i,j}=0$ for $i$ or $j$ equal to $0$ and $N+1$.
 In the scaling limit (as in Eq.~\eqref{Green-sol}, the Green's function is given by

 using which in Eq.~\eqref{mcalM_ob-1} one can show

 Note in the continuum limit, we get the same position space representation of the kernel as in the infinite chain case studied in the previous section, however with different boundary conditions.
-Following the same method as done in this paper, a similar kernel was obtained for the harmonic chain with momentum exchange model for different boundary conditions \cite{cividini2017temperature, kundu2019review}.
+A similar kernel was obtained for the harmonic chain with momentum exchange model for different boundary conditions \cite{cividini2017temperature, kundu2019review}.